ifo/old-redlua.com/posts/2015-01-19-url-shortening-in-haskell-with-scotty-and-lucid.markdown

 numToChar :: Int -> Char
 numToChar x = alphabet !! x
 ```
-This just grabs whatever character is at the specified index of alphabet.
+This just grabs whatever character is at the specified index of `alphabet`.

-Now we just replace our previous shortenedUrl function with one that will use our new alphabet and numToChar.
+Now we just replace our previous `shortenedUrl` function with one that will use our new `alphabet` and `numToChar`.
 ```
 gen <- liftIO newStdGen
 let shortenedUrl = LT.pack $ map numToChar $ take 7 $ randomRs (0, length alphabet - 1) gen
 ```
 Wow, does that look bad.
 Not to mention it's longer than 80 characters.
-We should probably pull it into its own function, and clean up a bit.
+We should probably pull it into its own function, and clean it up a bit.
 Feel free to shorten some urls first, to make sure it actually works.

 Anyway, lets just give ourselves a function that'll take a number of characters to generate, as well as a generator, and return the random String.
 We can also clean up our functions by putting `alphabet` and `numToChar` into our new function.
-This prevents us from making too many random functions on the global namespace.
+This prevents us from making too many named functions on the global namespace.
 ```
 makeRandomString :: RandomGen g => Int -> g -> String
 makeRandomString x gen =